AlexSwensen/alexswensen.io-old/content/documents/about/index.md

 title: "About"
 ---

 Hey there, my name is Alexander Swensen.
-I work for [StudioNow](https://corp.studionow.com).
+I work for <a href="https://corp.studionow.com" target="_blank" rel="noopener noreferrer">StudioNow</a> as a Senior Software Engineer.

+I specialize in frontend frameworks such as Angular and React. <br/>
+I also enjoy working with Node, Flask, and Django.

 ### Favorite Languages, Frameworks, and Practices
 - TypeScript (Seriously the best thing since ES2015)